Alert: Prospective Student Financial Aid Deadline and FAFSA Delay

 The FAFSA is a free form that determines your eligibility for federal aid.
 Only students who are US Citizens, Permanent Residents, or other eligible non-citizens will file the FAFSA.

 We require submission of tax and other documents through the College Board IDOC Service, which is a fast and secure way to upload your information for review.
-The IDOC Service opens in late October/early November to all applicants who have already completed a CSS Profile.
+The IDOC Service is open to all applicants who have already completed a CSS Profile.

-Parents’ 2017 income tax document for both parents: for US students, this is usually the signed 1040 Federal Income Tax Return with all pages and schedules, including W-2 Forms.
-For many international students, this will be whatever documentation of income your parents submit to their national government.
+Parents’ 2022 income tax document for both parents: for US students, this is usually the signed 1040 Federal Income Tax Return with all pages and schedules, including W-2 Forms.
+For many international students, this will be whatever documentation of income and taxes paid your parents submit to their national government (which may be two separate documents in your country).
 If your parents do not file tax returns, please submit a Tax Non-Filer Statement, and whatever documentation they do have, such as a wage statement, salary certificate, or letter from their employer(s) stating annual income.

 Business documents: if either of your parents has an interest in a business or farm, submit: